Student-ParasKapoor/game-hub/README.md

 ### Submission Context

--This project was developed as part of a recruitment test, showcasing skills in React, TypeScript, state management, API integration, authentication, and responsive design.
+- This project was developed as part of a recruitment test, showcasing skills in React, TypeScript, state management, API integration, authentication, and responsive design.

 ### Customization
 - **Repository URL**: Replace `<repository-url>` with your actual repo link if applicable (e.g., GitHub).